flowdock/api-docs/docs/How-To-Integrate.md

 | thread_id | Flowdock's thread ID.
 Can be used to specify the thread, to which you're posting this message. **This field is required if external\_thread\_id is not set.** |

 The example application uses [a utility class](https://github.com/flowdock/flowdock-example-integration/blob/master/lib/flowdock/activity.rb) to produce JSON payloads like the example above.

+**Note:** Automated messages from integrations should generally go into the team inbox.
+Posting to the flow chat can be desirable e.g. when replying to a chat message.

 ## Additional steps